saitejeshwar09/Movie_Recommendation_engine/README.md

 - To use the movie recommendation engine, open the Streamlit app in your web browser.
 - Input your preferences and viewing history to receive personalized movie recommendations.

-## Contributing

-- Explain how others can contribute to your project.
-- Include guidelines for code formatting, pull request submission, etc.

-## License

-- Specify the license for your project (e.g., MIT, Apache 2.0).
-- Include any additional terms or conditions if applicable.